-- It is important to take extra care suturing the leads during a revision procedure, especially if there has already been an episode of lead migration. - Twiddler's Syndrome is a well-known but infrequent cause of pacemaker malfunction.
-A chest x-ray would usually show the two leads migrated to the same degree and rotation of the pulse generator, so making the diagnosis. - The IMC says that you should usually help a patient who requests another opinion unless you judge this is not in their best interests.
-You should make copies of all relevant information available to another registered doctor nominated by the patient.
+- It is important to take extra care

+- suturing the leads during a revision procedure, especially if there has already been an episode of lead migration.

+- Twiddler's Syndrome is a well-known

+- but infrequent cause of pacemaker

+- malfunction.
+A chest x-ray would usually

+- show the two leads migrated to the

+- same degree and rotation of the pulse

+- generator, so making the diagnosis.